|

 - If the weather is dry paint wooden fences, sheds etc with a

-enjoy during the summer – decking for example.
+done now to enjoy during the summer; decking for example.